-An opportunity to apply the knowledge, principles, and skills gained from the Exercise Science curriculum through discussions, presentations, and the completion of a major senior project.
+An opportunity to apply the knowledge, principles, and skills gained from the Health and Human Performance curriculum through discussions, presentations, and the completion of a major senior project.
 Prerequisite: Senior status.
 (Fall)

-HP499 Strength and Conditioning Practicum III 3 credits
+HP499 Strength and Conditioning Practicum III

 This course gives prospective majors practical experience in Human Health and Promotion.
 Students will apply advanced skills pertaining to the role of a strength and conditioning coach.
 Prerequisite: senior level standing, HP399.
 (Fall/Spring)